KristjanESPERANTO/veggiekarte-local/README.md

 ### Release

-To create a new release, you have to run the following command: `npm run release`.
+To create a new release, you have to run the following command: `node --run release`.
 This will run the following steps:

 1. Run the linter and fix some errors.
 2. Build the bundle.